aarondane/GoMarble_Assignment/README.md

 # Review Scraper

-A web application that scrapes product reviews from various e-commerce websites using Playwright and displays them in a clean, organized interface.
+A web application that scrapes product reviews from various e-commerce websites using Playwright and Gemini , then displays them in a clean, organized interface.

 ## Project Flowchart